 It is important to distinguish between studies that aim to understand the magnetic-field properties of particular events retrospectively from those that attempt to predict them in advance.
-Consider, for example, the comparison of a global MHD simulation with observations shown in Figure 1.
+Consider, for example, the comparison shown in Figure 1.
 This could be interpreted as a validation that global MHD models are capable of reproducing the essential features of ICMEs.
 If so, it might further be inferred that such models should be a useful predictive tool.
-While we do not dispute that this will ultimately transpire, we caution that such comparisons necessarily amplify the positive aspects of the comparison and, inadvertently, convey the sense that the model is more accurate and robust than it is in reality.
+While we do not dispute that this will ultimately transpire, we caution that such comparisons necessarily amplify the positive aspects of the comparison and, inadvertently, convey the sense that the model is more accurate and robust than it really is.
 To emphasize this point, consider that this event was chosen because: (1) it was extremely simple; and (2) it matched the model results.
-The serendipity of identifying such a simple event that was observed by two heliospherically-separated in-situ spacecraft for which one of our limited number of simulations matched well cannot be overstated.
+The serendipity of identifying such a simple event for which one of our limited number of simulations matched well cannot be overstated.
 In contrast, if we are seeking to predict an event, we do not have the luxury of hindsight to choose the model result that most matches the observations.